openstack-archive/murano/doc/source/articles/test_docs.rst

 There you can find each job for each repository: one for the **murano** and another one for **murano-dashboard**.

-* "gate-murano-dashboard-selenium\*" verifies each commit to murano-dashboard repository
+* "gate-murano-dashboard-ubuntu\*" verifies each commit to murano-dashboard repository
-* "gate-murano-integration\*" verifies each commit to murano repository
+* "gate-murano-ubuntu\*" verifies each commit to murano repository

 Other jobs allow to build and test Murano documentation and perform another useful work to support Murano CI infrastructure.
 All jobs are run on fresh installation of operating system and all components are installed on each run.